Scheduled to die in Arkansas: Does mental competence matter?

 The state's supply of midazolam, a controversial drug meant to sedate inmates during lethal injections, will expire at the end of April.
 And Gov. Asa Hutchinson said in an earlier statement to CNN that it is his "duty" to "carry out these lawful sentences imposed by juries and upheld by the Arkansas Supreme Court" before it's too late.

 Several last-minute efforts are underway in various courts to block the executions, including objections by the manufacturers of one of the drugs used in the lethal injection process.

-But with time running out, it's unclear whether any of this will make a difference.
+Late Friday, a judge issued a temporary restraining order barring Arkansas from using another drug, vercuronium bromide, as part of its lethal injections.
+It wasn't immediately clear what effect the ruling would have on the executions.

 The Eighth Amendment "bans cruel and unusual punishment," explained Jeffrey Toobin, CNN's senior legal analyst.
 "Part of the issue of who can be executed is whether they can understand why they're being executed. ...
 If you don't understand why you're being punished, the death penalty doesn't serve the purpose it's supposed to serve."